 BOOK or CD ROM - The Ketcheson Family By The Ketcheson Family Book Committee

 Though this is one family's history/genealogy, the direct and collateral family lines are dominated by Loyalists and their descendants.
 The Ketcheson Family history is a genealogical study of twelve generations of the descendants of William and Sally Ayr Ketcheson.
 Thier son William Ketcheson, born in Yorkshire, England, was destined to become the progenitor of the widespread family largely responsible for a considerable share of the development of what later became the province of Ontario in the Dominion of Canada.
-ISBN 1-894378-62-8 (Hardcover) More information
+CD also includes an old irish Atlas, and an audio clip of a radio program which provides additional information about the Ketheson family.
+ISBN 1-894378-62-8 (ISBn for original printed book) More information

 BOOK - The Book of Names, Especially Relating to the Early Palatines and the First Settlers in the Mohawk Valley

 Originally published by The Enterprise and News, St. Johnsville, N.Y., 1933

 This edition published by Global Heritage Press Inc, Milton, 2005

 Palatines migrated across the continent with primary migration trails including to Canada and to the American west after the American Revolution.
 This long respected work was the earliest to to provide a published list of more than 20,000 names and genealogical information about the early Palatines of New York State, the original settlers of the Mohawk Valley.
 ISBN 1-897210-73-6 (Hardcover) More information